Some say…it’s the single greatest musical instrument ever invented.

 4. Epiphone

-To most guitar players, Epiphone is simply known as the cheaper version of Gibson…
+Commonly known as the cheaper version of Gibson Guitars…

-Originally a banjo company, Epiphone released their first line of acoustic guitars in Manhattan, 1928, to compete with their biggest, and possibly only competitor at the time…Gibson.
+Originally a banjo company, Epiphone released their first line of acoustic guitars in Manhattan, in 1928, with their biggest competitor at the time being…Gibson.

 However, rather than kill the Epiphone name entirely, Gibson instead chose to revamp the brand…